CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-thoughts-on-time-estimates.md

 * Poorly Defined or Ambiguous
 * Dependent on External Factors
 * High Uncertainty or Risk

-In short form, we can answer "yes" to all the above.
-Development tasks readily fit into the buckets we don't want for estimating something.

 ## 4. It's not the estimates we want - it's the discussion